 With its low body profile lines, the Leon has a real get up and go feel.
 Excellent road-holding and plenty of zip on the open road are features that enhance the driving experience.
-It’s available in five-door hatchback, three-door SC or ST estate formats.
+A new fourth generation model was launched in 2020 in five-door hatchback or estate body styles.

 The goodDriving dynamics, styling, choice and pricing